Delaware PortalDelaware CodePrevious PageNext PageHome Page

 h.
 If appropriate, designate agencies to be involved in collaborative monitoring of individual cases.

 (5) The ICT will ensure that state costs incurred as the result of a Team recommendation or assessment of a child currently funded from the Unique Alternatives appropriation will be covered from the existing appropriation.
 New referrals will be assessed in the interagency manner described above.
-The ICT may accept and review cases initiated by other agencies, but in all cases the school district of residence must be involved in the review.
+The ICT shall accept and review cases initiated by other agencies, but in all cases the school district of residence must be involved in the review.

 (6) Cases reviewed by the ICT will employ Unique Alternatives funding to cover state costs to the extent determined appropriate by the Interagency Collaborative Team.
 Other agencies may recognize a portion of the responsibility for the treatment of these children if determined appropriate by the Team.
 Cases involving individuals who are wards of the State shall be fully funded from Unique Alternatives funding.
 Funds may be transferred upon the approval of the Director of the Office of Management and Budget and the Controller General.